FinnArundel/boscode-doc/doc/SDD/learning_activities.md

 }

 BEGIN Main
-  point = new Point()
+  shape = new Shape()
-  point.setXCoordinate(23)
+  shape.setXCoordinate(23)

-  Display point.getXCoordinate()
+  Display shape.getXCoordinate()

 END Main

 ```

 The above pseudocode has the private attribute `x_coordinate`.
-To be able to change the value of this attribute outside of an object of a `Point` data type there are two public methods: `getXCoordinate` and `setXCoordinate`.
+To be able to change the value of this attribute outside of an object of a `Shape` data type there are two public methods: `getXCoordinate` and `setXCoordinate`.
 These two methods are called getter and setter methods.

-* Modify the above pseudocode to implement a getter and setter for the other two private attributes `point_no` and `y_coordinate`.
+* Modify the above pseudocode to implement a getter and setter for the other two private attributes `shape_no` and `y_coordinate`.
-* Modify the Main function to set the `point_no` to `1` and the `y_coordinate` to `42`.
+* Modify the Main function to set the `shape_no` to `1` and the `y_coordinate` to `42`.
-* Modify the Main function to produce the following output using the point object:
+* Modify the Main function to produce the following output using the shape object:
 ```
-Point Number: 1
+Shape Number: 1
 X coordinate: 23
 Y coordinate: 42
 ```